mostafa4adel/Library-Management-System/README.md

    - Description: Logs in an admin.
    - Middleware: Validates admin data.
    - Handler: `admin_handler.login_admin`
+   - Request Body:
+     - `username`: The admin's username (String, required)
+     - `password`: The admin's password (String, required)
+   - Response: A status of 200 and a JSON object containing a success message and the admin's token.
+Example:
+     ```json
+     {
+       "refresh_token": "fdsk",
+       "access_token" : "asda"
+     }
+     ```

 2. `GET /api/admin/refresh`
    - Description: Refreshes an admin's token.
    - Middleware: Validates refresh token.
    - Handler: `admin_handler.refresh_token`
+   - Request Body:
+      - `refresh_token`: The admin's valid refresh token
+   - Response: A status of 200 and a JSON object containing a success message and the new access token.
+Example:
+     ```json
+     {
+      "access_token" : "abcd"
+     }
+     ```

 3. `POST /api/admin/logout`
    - Description: Logs out an admin.
    - Handler: `admin_handler.logout_admin`
+   - Response: A status of 200 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Logged out successfully"
+     }
+     ```

 4. `POST /api/admin/register`
-   - Description: Registers a new admin this can be invoked only by the default admin of the system.
+   - Description: Registers a new admin.
+This can only be invoked by the default admin of the system.
    - Middleware: Validates admin data.
    - Handler: `admin_handler.register_admin`
+   - Request Body:
+     - `new_username`: The new admin's username (String, required)
+     - `new_password`: The new admin's password (String, required)
+   - Response: A status of 201 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Admin registered successfully"
+     }
+     ```

 5. `DELETE /api/admin/delete`
-   - Description: Deletes an admin this can be invoked only by the default admin of the system.
+   - Description: Deletes an admin.
+This can only be invoked by the default admin of the system.
    - Middleware: Validates admin data.
    - Handler: `admin_handler.delete_admin`
+   - Authentication Bearer: "access_token" // a valid access token of the default admin to delete a user
+   - Response: A status of 200 and a JSON object containing a success message.
+Example:
+     ```json
+     {
+       "message": "Admin deleted successfully"
+     }
+     ```

 ### Borrower Endpoints: